Infraste03/KGE_RS/fashion_generalization/results/README.md

 ### `hpo_transe/`

-Hyperparameter optimization of TransE on the standard Fashion Knowledge Graph.
+Hyperparameter optimization of TransE on the Fashion-Random Knowledge Graph.

-The standard KG contains three relations:
+The Fashion-Random KG contains three relations:

 ```text
 compatible_with